coditva/A-Vim-Story/README.md

 The project aims to make a game played by using the shortcuts and key mappings in Vim to ease into the famous learning curve of Vim.
-The idea is to make a retro console game (like bomberman and the likes) which is controlled solely by Vim key mappings and shortcuts.
+The idea is to make a retro console game (like bomber-man and the likes) which is controlled solely by Vim key mappings and shortcuts.

 Inspired by [Vim Adventures](https://vim-adventures.com/) and open sourced.

 ## Compiling
-Assuming you have libncurses, CMake and Make installed,
+Assuming you have _libncurses_, _CMake_ and _Make_ installed,
 ```bash
 mkdir build && cd build
 cmake ..